 - have overdue tax returns

-- use the AIM method to work out their provisional tax
+- use the Accounting Income Method (AIM) to work out their provisional tax

-If any of these situations apply to you, you'll need to give us more information by filling out an IR3.
-If you're registered for myIR then we'll send you a copy to complete online.
-If you're not registered for myIR then we'll send you a paper copy instead.
+If any of these situations apply to you, you'll need to give us more information by filing an IR3.

 If none of these apply to you, or you do not think you need to complete an IR3, contact us to discuss your situation.

-You need to let us know whenever you start getting a new type of income or stop getting an existing type.
+You need to let us know when you've got a new type of income or when you've stopped getting an existing type.

-I’ve told Inland Revenue about changes to my income types.
+I've told you about changes to my income types.
 Do I still need to complete an IR3?